FACTBOX-Will sparks fly? Five things to watch at the third Democratic debate | Devdiscourse

 HOURS WITHOUT A GAFFE?

+Unlike the last two debates where only a fraction of time was spent on debating foreign policy, more substantial discussions are expected this time given Trump's "missteps," the adviser added.
+On Tuesday, Trump fired national security adviser John Bolton amid disagreements over how to handle foreign policy challenges such as North Korea, Iran, Afghanistan, and Russia.

-Biden, 76, has also faced questions from some voters about his age and whether he has the stamina to make it through a lengthy and taxing presidential race.
-In Houston, he will be standing next to Sanders, 78, the oldest candidate in the field.
+Biden, 76, has also faced questions about his age and whether he has the stamina for a lengthy and taxing presidential race.
+In Houston, he will stand next to Sanders, 78, the oldest candidate in the field.
 "Biden will likely continue to take a page from Donald Trump in 2016.
-If you'll remember, Trump essentially, just treaded water in the debates," said Payne.
+If you'll remember, Trump essentially, just trod water in the debates," said Payne.

 "He never won any debate but he managed to stay above the fray.
 Biden is likely hoping that he can ride a similar strategy to get through a splintered Dem primary."